-Korean divorce law allows a claim for division of property to any party of divorcing couple.
+Korean divorce law allows a claim for the division of property to any party of divorcing couples.
 It means even the spouse who is responsible for the marriage breakdown has the right, too.

-Division of property shall be determined by the parties’ agreement first.
-If no agreement is made or if it is impossible to reach an agreement, the Family court shall, upon request of the parties, determine the amount and method of division.
+The division of property shall be determined by the parties’ agreement first.
+If no agreement is made or if it is impossible to reach an agreement, the Family court shall, upon the petition by the party, determine the amount and method of division.

 Lastly, please note that the claim for division of property under Korean law shall be extinguished at the expiration of 2 years from the date of divorce.

-If you have any question about this article or any other family law related issues, please visit our Legal Consultation center or send your inquiry email by clicking here.
+If you have any questions about this article or any other family law-related issues, please visit our Legal Consultation center or send your inquiry email by clicking here.
 Our Korean licensed lawyers will answer your inquiry.